Trauma Therapist Chicago

 - Being the victim of a violent crime, including mugging, torture, or rape

-- Being a witness to an act of terrorism or bombing
+- Being a witness to a violent event

 - Being Kidnapped